jsfuentes/Code-Cheatsheet/Deployment/AWS/README.md

 ## AWS CLI

 Any command is using your default configuration IAM

+`aws configure`

 ### Setup